AstreaTSS/RealmsPlayerlistWebsite/docs/legal/privacy_policy.md

 ## Why We Collect Data

 We collect data to facilitate functions of Services, and to provide us with analytical data about the Bot's usage and behavioral patterns.
-For example, data from the Xbox Services is used in order to track several's Players' activity on a Realm to later present them in a human-readable way.
+For example, data from the Xbox Services is used in order to track several Players' activity on a Realm to later present them in a human-readable way.

 ## Who We Share Data With